LukeShortCloud/rootpages/src/networking/networking_software.rst

 based on their physical location and connection to the motherboard.
 [7]

 Network configurations are saved in ``/etc/sysconfig/network-scripts/``.
-The ethernet device names start with "ifcfg-eth" when ifnames is disabled or "ifcfg-e" if not.
+The Ethernet device names start with "ifcfg-eth" when ifnames is disabled or "ifcfg-e" if not.

 Options:

 -  {NAME\|DEVICE} = The name of the network interface.
-The first device is generally "eth0" for ethernet or "wlan0" for wireless devices.
+The first device is generally "eth0" for Ethernet or "wlan0" for wireless devices.
 -  ONBOOT = {yes\|no}.
 Enable or disable this interface on startup of the system.
 -  HWADDR = The MAC address of the device.